itsprs/itsprs/README.md

 I'm an artist, designer, and developer from India, passionate about crafting digital experiences.
 I believe in helping people with my abilities and knowledge.

+I'm currently focused on:

-- [imprs.vercel.app](https://imprs.vercel.app) is my site, where I blog, upload and share whatever side projects I've been working on.
+- 🌐 Enhancing <a href="https://imprs.vercel.app">imprs.vercel.app</a> my site, where I blog, upload and share whatever side projects I've been working on..
-- Explore my [blog](https://imprs.vercel.app/blog) where I share insights and learnings.
-- Check out my [VSCode Configuration](https://github.com/itsprs/vscode-settings) for development optimization.
+- 📝 Sharing insights and learnings on <a href="https://imprs.vercel.app/blog">my blog ↗</a>.
+- 🚀 Developing new and exciting side <a href="https://imprs.vercel.app/projects">projects ↗</a>.

 <details>
 <summary><strong>👣 Journey</strong></summary>